FatihKoz/DisposableSpecial/README.md

 Market comes with two widgets for displaying user owned items and providing a featured item at dashboard (or any other location with login protection).

+Market also provides a category for "Tour Tokens" to allow tour access to be bought by pilots/users before participating in them.
+Also Tour feature is updated to support automation of this process.

 ### Monthly Flight Assignments

 This system relies heavily on your flight structure and database records.
 The settings are pretty basic, it also considers your phpVMS settings too.
 Auto assignments requires cron to be running, if somehow it fails or you wish to manually trigger the process it is possible to do so.